Day Drives

-This itinerary goes southeast from Hobart and will feature an unusual, scenic part of Tasmania.
-An island off the coast of an island – how different is that?!
+This itinerary goes southeast from Hobart and features an unusual and delightfully scenic part of Tasmania.
+An island off the coast of an island off an island – how different is that?!

-A visit to Bruny Island is a rare treat, and if you have the time in your Tasmanian itinerary to include it, you will have been over the road less traveled.
+A visit to Bruny Island is a rare treat, and if you have the time in your Tasmanian itinerary to include it, you will have experienced the road less travelled.

 Note to the Foodies: